skniyajali/mobile-wallet-testing/README.md

 - **iOS App**: Select the `mifospay-ios` run configuration and click **Run**.

 > \[!Important]
-> To run the iOS app, you need to have a macOS device with Xcode installed.

-> \[!Note]
-> Currently, the `mifospay-web-wasm` app is not working as expected.
-We are working on it and will be available soon.
+> To run the iOS app, you must have a macOS device with Xcode installed.
+Currently, the `mifospay-web-wasm` app is not working as expected.
+We are working on it and it will be available soon.

 ### Demo Credentials
 - **Fineract Instance**: `venus.mifos.io`